 Projects rarely (if ever) fail because we didn’t plan them enough.
 Projects fail because of people, because of uncertainty, because of all the things we could potentially have mitigated if we hadn’t ignored them at the early stage.
 What I’ve recognized is that one of the reasons teams don’t talk about uncertainty and pretend it’s not there is we don’t have the language to engage with uncertainty in a way that makes it safe.
 We can make it safe, not by closing our eyes and pretending it doesn’t exist, but instead engaging directly with it, head on.

 Like with many problems that seem insurmountable in the mind’s eye; once armed with the right tools, they begin to feel like something you can manage again.
 And, speaking from experience, I find a good pack of post-its and a sharpie beats human sacrifice any day.

-The second part of the interview will be published in the next issue of Strefa PMI in September 2021.
-The interview has been conducted by Kornelia Trzęsowska in collaboration with Aneta Catalan Sikorska.
+The interview has been conducted by Kornelia Trzęsowska in collaboration with Aneta Catalan Sikorska